awolbox/shh/shh.1.md

 merge
 :   Compile all working files together, based on function index. *Special files* will also be checked, and handled.
 By the end of the "compilation" process, all working files should be merged into one working executive.

-# COMMAND OPTIONS

--n, \--name=*EXECUTIVE*
-:   Supply a name for your program. *EXECUTIVE* will be recognized as that name.

 # SEE ALSO